 Road Crews and Equipment Inventory

 Two, 11-person crews are available to respond 24-hours per day.
-They have access to eight snow plows, of which 7 have sanders, two de-icer trucks, two road graders and eight variable message boards to be placed in anticipation of major road closures.
+They have access to eight snow plows, of which 7 have sanders, two de-icer trucks, two road graders and seven variable message boards to be placed in anticipation of major road closures.

 De-icing the Tough Spots